paulvmking/Wanderers-Way/README.md

 By clicking either **Sun** or **Snow** the user can bypass any locations that are immediatley not of interest.
 Upon choosing the climate of choice the user is presented with various locations to choose from in that given climate.
 After choosing a destination, a page containing some useful travel information as well as a **Google map** showing locations of interest (Hotels, Food & Drinks and Attractions) is displayed.
-The **Google maps** area will be interactive and allow a user to click on the locator pins and view more information about the hotel,attraction etc..
+The **Google maps** area will be interactive and allow a user to view the location of a recommended hotel, thing to do or food and drinks venue.

 #### Business Goals
   - To increase traffic to the site and in turn increase registration.